maaz-bin-asad/sarcasm-detector-NLP/README.md

 <h1>Natural language processing sarcasm classifier</h1>
 <p>The model is built in Google colab.
-The dataset command is present in the ipython notebook with availability of dataset in repository as well</p>
+The dataset command is present in the ipython notebook along with availability of dataset in repository as well.</p>
 <a href="https://www.kaggle.com/rmisra/news-headlines-dataset-for-sarcasm-detection">Click here to get details about dataset</>
 <h3>Features of model</h3>
 <ul>